Starting this 𝗦𝗮𝘁𝘂𝗿𝗱𝗮𝘆 at 𝟴:𝟬𝟬 𝗔𝗠 𝗣𝗮𝗰𝗶𝗳𝗶𝗰, I’m launching the 𝗕𝗿𝗲𝗮𝗸𝗳𝗮𝘀𝘁 𝗜𝗻𝘃𝗲𝘀𝘁𝗶𝗻𝗴 𝗖𝗵𝗮𝗹𝗹𝗲𝗻𝗴𝗲.

 Do you have siblings and cousins who are struggling?

-Are you concerned about the loss of jobs due to AI, automation, and trade wars?
+Are you concerned about job losses due to AI, automation, trade wars, and military wars?

 There are many good strategies to creating financial freedom for your family.
-This article will look at some of these and suggest including Crypto Staking to your investment mix.
+This article will look at some of these and suggest including automated crypto trading to your investment mix.

 Some Traditional Family Wealth Strategies